Okinawa Island: American occupation

-Japan became a pacifist country with the 1947 constitution, so America was obligated to protect Japan against foreign threats.
+Japan became a pacifist country with the 1947 constitution, so America decided to step into the role of protecting Japan against foreign threats.
 During the American military occupation of Japan (1945–1952), which followed the Imperial Japanese surrender on 2 September 1945, in Tokyo Bay, the United States controlled Okinawa Island and the rest of the Ryukyu Islands.
 The Amami Islands were returned to Japanese control in 1953.
 The remaining Ryukyu Islands were returned to Japan on 17 June 1971.
 America kept numerous U.S. military bases on the islands.
 There are 32 United States military bases on Okinawa Island by the U.S.-Japan alliance since 1951.
 U.S. bases on Okinawa played critical roles in the Korean War, Vietnam War, Laotian Civil War, Cambodian campaign, War in Afghanistan, and Iraq War.
 Okinawa served as a prime staging post for the aforementioned wars.
 Its ports and airports were used to transport supplies.
 The base at Camp Chinen, Nanjo City was used by the CIA for covert operations.
 In 1965, Admiral Ulysses S. Grant Sharp stated that "Without Okinawa, we couldn't continue fighting the Vietnam war."

 Intense use of the island by the U.S. military caused damage to the environment and residents.
 There were oil and fuel spills.
 Exposure to toxic substances caused illness of service members such as a nerve agent leak in 1969.
 Aircraft crashes, hit-and runs and murders killed residents.
 The perpetrators were often unpunished, since they could not be prosecuted in Okinawa Courts.
 The 1970s and 1980s also had severe pollution of waterways and wells with PFAS: toxic chemicals in foam used by fire fighting training at U.S. facilities such as Kadena Air Base.